 The Small Neighbourhood

-What if the sorted neighbourhood has very few elements in it?
-Here, we can see the sorted list that would occur
+What if the sorted neighbourhood contains very few unique elements?
+Here, we can see the sorted list that would occur if

 df_a contained only